jhale/accelerating-python/README.md

 ## Syllabus

-### Session 1: Introduction to Python Acceleration Tools
+### Session 1: Introduction to Python acceleration tools

 This course will equip candidates to optimize performance critical numerical computations with modern Python acceleration techniques.